Araneus mitificus: Taxonomy

-Araneus mitificus belongs to the genus Araneus.
+A. mitificus was recently moved, and now belongs to the genus Bijoaraneus, which was established in 2021 by Tanikawa, Yamasaki & Petcharad.
 It is classified under the subfamily Araneinae of the orb-weaver spider family Araneidae.
 They are members of the superfamily of eight-eyed spiders Araneoidea of the suborder Araneomorphae.

 The species was originally described in 1886 as Epeira mitifica by the French arachnologist Eugène Simon.
+It was subsequently transferred to the genus Araneus by Simon in 1909, where it remained until its transfer to the newly established genus Bijoaraneus in 2021.

+The genus name Bijoaraneus is derived from the Japanese word "bijo" meaning "beautiful lady" combined with Araneus.
+The genus is distinguished by several morphological characteristics including the median ocular area being wider anteriorly than posteriorly, the male palpal femur having a basal tubercle, and the epigynal scape being short, well-sclerotized, and inflexible.